bryntum/pdf-export-server/README.md

 - Uses headless chromium browser.
 - Runnable as NodeJS instance.
 - Docker container available at [Docker Hub](https://hub.docker.com/r/bryntum/pdf-export-server)
+- Can be assembled to a single executable file
 - Written in JavaScript and fully adaptable.
 - Can be used as standalone service or as an intermediary between your (C#, Java, PHP) frontend and backend.